Automatically link your test automation results to test cases in your Testmo repository with the Testmo automation linking tool.

 - Exit code 0: Success - all tests processed, links created successfully

-- Exit code 1: Error - authentication failed, configuration invalid, or API errors
+Exit code 1: Error - authentication failed, configuration invalid, API errors, or unmatched tests when

-By default, the tool exits with code 0 even if some tests remain unmatched (they're just reported in the summary).
-If you want your CI/CD pipeline to fail when tests cannot be linked, use the configuration option:
+By default, the tool exits with code 0 even if some tests remain unmatched (they're reported in the summary).
+To make your CI/CD pipeline fail when tests cannot be linked:

 Viewing linked results in Testmo